The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Summary and conclusion

 \item The kinematic maps show that the Sunburst Arc is not clearly dominated by neither rotation nor turbulence.
-The inclination-uncorrected shearing velocity is \(v_{\text{shear}}/\sigma_{0} = 1.34 \pm 0.06\).
-If the inclination is more than 45\textdegree{}, which is the case for 70\% of randomly distributed galaxies, it is dispersion-dominated, if not very strongly.
+The ratio of shearing velocity to intrinsic velocity dispersion is \(v_{\text{shear}}/\sigma_{0} = 1.34 \pm 0.06\).
+If the inclination is more than 45\textdegree{}, which is the case for 70\% of randomly distributed galaxies, it is dispersion-dominated.
 In either case, the velocity dispersion is comparatively high for a star forming galaxy, indicating substantial perturbations.
 We interpret this as a sign of current and/or recent interaction with the companion seen in the upper part of \autoref{fig:artist}, which may have helped spark strong star formation in the main galaxy.

 \item The LCE is clearly visible in maps of ionization indicators such as \(O_{32}\) and \(\Delta[ \text{S \scshape{ii}}]\).
 In contrast, it is barely distinguishable in the maps of dust and kinematics.
 We interpret this as an indication that mechanical feedback is not strong in this region, leaving photoionization as the dominant mechanism clearing away the surrounding H~\textsc{i} envelope and facilitating LyC escape.